 It feels like FIFA has always been ahead of the curve when it comes to reflecting what the ‘sound’ of football should be, but to my mind the golden era of its soundtracks ran from around 2003 to 2010.
 Whether it was Miss Dynamite’s ‘Miss Dy-Na-Mi-Tee’ on FIFA 2003, ‘Fit But You Know It’ by the Streets on FIFA 2005, or Caribou’s ‘Odessa’ on FIFA 11, the soundtracks nailed a particular sound that chimed with the halcyon days of the Premier League Years.

 Steve Schnur, president of the EA Music Group, leads the team behind the soundtracks.
 FIFA 2000, released a year before he joined EA, featured songs by Robbie Williams and ska-pop stalwarts Reel Big Fish.
 He says his goal was to elevate FIFA’s music from the sort of stuff that would get dads in cars nodding along in approval to the “most culturally relevant playlist on the planet”.

-In 2001 EA introduced its Trax partnership, signing deals with record labels to include up-and-coming artists on a range of its games - including the FIFA series.
+In 2001 EA introduced its Trax sponsored_longform, signing deals with record labels to include up-and-coming artists on a range of its games - including the FIFA series.
 The idea was simple: EA would stock its soundtracks with a range of new talent, as well as a few established acts, and labels would benefit from having their artists’ music delivered straight to a huge captive audience.

 Whilst labels were sometimes dismissive about appearing on FIFA soundtracks back then, Schnur says that the talent always got it.
 “Every artist we spoke to… they all played FIFA, and they all saw what their potential audiences were doing: playing FIFA.”